deepaksood619/deepaksood619.github.io/docs/devops/terminal-bash/2-system-calls.md

 bpf - perform a command on an extended BPF map or program

-TheBerkeley Packet Filter(BPF) provides a raw interface to [data link layers](https://en.wikipedia.org/wiki/Data_link_layer), permitting raw link-layer packets to be sent and received.
+The Berkeley Packet Filter(BPF) provides a raw interface to [data link layers](https://en.wikipedia.org/wiki/Data_link_layer), permitting raw link-layer packets to be sent and received.
 It is available on most [Unix-like](https://en.wikipedia.org/wiki/Unix-like) operating systems.
 In addition, if the driver for the network interface supports [promiscuous mode](https://en.wikipedia.org/wiki/Promiscuous_mode), it allows the interface to be put into that mode so that all packets on the [network](https://en.wikipedia.org/wiki/Computer_network) can be received, even those destined to other hosts.

 BPF supports filtering packets, allowing a [userspace](https://en.wikipedia.org/wiki/Userspace)[process](https://en.wikipedia.org/wiki/Process_(computer_science)) to supply a filter program that specifies which packets it wants to receive.
 For example, a [tcpdump](https://en.wikipedia.org/wiki/Tcpdump) process may only want to receive packets that initiate a TCP connection.
 BPF only returns packets that pass the filter that the process supplies.
 This avoids copying unwanted packets from the [operating system](https://en.wikipedia.org/wiki/Operating_system)[kernel](https://en.wikipedia.org/wiki/Kernel_(computer_science)) to the process, greatly improving performance.